lomartins/design-patterns-kt/src/main/kotlin/factory_method/README.md

 # 🏭 Factory Method Pattern

-*Factory is a creational design pattern that provides an interface for creating objects in a super class.*
+*Factory method is a creational design pattern that provides an interface for creating objects in a super class.*

 ### The example